 Establish the Players

 Understanding area demographics is fundamental to ensuring successful retail.
-Regardless of location or property size, you must look to the surrounding community and determine who has the purchasing power d what their spending habits are, advises Ireland.
+Regardless of location or property size, you must look to the surrounding community and determine who has the purchasing power and what their spending habits are, advises Ireland.

 This is particularly crucial for new mixed properties without an established brand.
 Glimcher Realty Trust storyboarded who they anticipated their main clientele to be, explains Michael Glimcher, president and CEO.
 One of its recent developments, the Scottsdale Quarter in Arizona, caters to those with a 30s mindset.
 The company determined its customers would be fashion-forward, lead active lifestyles, appreciate a variety of cuisine, and be technologically savvy.
 Based on this outline, stores such as H & M, Nike, and Apple were recruited.
 The property also offers a sushi restaurant, a local coffeehouse, a yoga studio, and a high-end grocery store.